 - self is the OCL self object - \$pc is a synthetic variable representing the current Program Counter

-The Outline View currently displays the OCL Concrete Syntax tree; you may choose to close this view.
-In a future release it may change to support breakpoints and the Abstract Syntax Tree.
+The Outline View displays a slightly trimmed OCL Abstract Syntax tree; you may choose to close this view.
+In a future release it may change to support breakpoints.
+The view shows